Club: FC Sochaux | Opening: 1931 | Capacity: 20,000 seats

 The stadium initially only consisted of only one stand that could hold 1,000 spectators, but in the following years the stadium got gradually expanded, resulting in a capacity of around 10,000 in 1935.

 After the Second World War, the stadium got renamed after Auguste Bonal, a director of the club who was killed in the war.

 In the following five decades, few changes were made to the stadium, and by the 1970s the stadium had gotten rather outdated.
 A small renovation in 1973 proved to be just enough to be able to host European Cup matches.

 However, by the mid 1990s the stadium had deteriorated again to a point at which it could hardly host Ligue 1 matches.
 A major redevelopment program was started, inspired by Stade Michel d’Ornano, which would gradually transform the stadium into a modern arena.

 Over a period of three years, starting in 1997, four new stands got built.
-Stade Auguste Bonal reopened on the 22nd of July 2000 with a match between FC Nantes and AS Monaco.
+Stade Auguste Bonal reopened on 22 July 2000 with a match between FC Nantes and AS Monaco.

-Stade Auguste Bonal is located in the city of Montbéliard, at less than a kilometres east from Montbéliard’s small centre.
+Stade Auguste Bonal is located in the city of Montbéliard, at less than a kilometres east from Montbeliard’s small city centre.
 It is bordered on its eastern side by the vast complex of Peugeot factories, which lie half in the city of Montbéliard and half in the town of Sochaux.